CSESoc-CompClub/constitution/CONSTITUTION.rst

 The Co-Presidents
 """""""""""""""""

 #.
-The common duties of the Co-President (Externals) and Co-President (Internals) shall be:
+The duties of the President shall be:

    #.
 To chair all club, Committee, General and Annual General Meetings (held during their term) of the club;
    #.
 To oversee and coordinate the activities and administration of the club;